iiiEric/LibraryAPI/README.md

 🧪 Testing
 ✅ Unit tests: lightweight and fast, mocking services and dependencies using NSubstitute

-🔄 Integration tests: verify complete request/response cycles and middleware behavior using the TestServer or WebApplicationFactory
+🔄 Integration tests: verify complete request/response cycles and middleware behavior using WebApplicationFactory

 Ensures correctness of: